 Pregnancy Week 1 & 2: How do you track ovulation?

 A woman’s monthly cycle is measured from the first day of her menstrual period until the first day of her next period.
 On average, a woman’s cycle normally is between 28-32 days.
-Ovulation is calculated by starting with the first day of the cycle, which is the day the menstrual period starts.
-Most women ovulate anywhere between Day 11 – Day 21 of their cycle.
-This is what many refer to as the “fertile time” or “fertility window” of a woman’s cycle, because sexual intercourse during this time increases the chance of pregnancy.
+Ovulation is calculated by starting with the first day of the cycle, which is the day the menstrual period begins.
+Most women ovulate on any one day between Day 11 – Day 21 of their cycle.
+This is what many refer to as the “fertile time” or “fertility window” of a woman’s cycle because sexual intercourse during this time increases the chance of pregnancy.